 At a networking event — As part of your preparation for networking, determine how you introduce yourself and include your pronouns so others feel comfortable sharing theirs.

-Bonus points if you add your pronouns to your email signature, like this:
+Bonus points if you add your pronouns to your email signature!

 What if I meet someone who doesn’t get it?